Swamp Thing (1990 TV series): Home media

 In 1990, four episodes of Swamp Thing, labeled The New Adventures of Swamp Thing, were released on VHS in the United Kingdom.
 These were "Birth Marks", "The Watchers", "Tremors of the Heart", and "Walk a Mile in My Shoots".

 Shout!
 Factory released Swamp Thing – The Series on 22 January 2008.
-This 4-disc DVD set contains all 22 episodes of the first two seasons in their proper chronological order.
-Swamp Thing: The Series, Volume Two was released on July 15, 2008 and contains the first 25 episodes of the third season.
-However, this collection organizes the episodes by original air date.
+This four-disc DVD set contains all 22 episodes of the first two seasons in their proper chronological order.
+Swamp Thing: The Series, Volume Two was released on July 15, 2008, and contains the first 25 episodes of the third season.
+This collection, however, organizes the episodes by original air date.
 Cast members reunited to film extras for the DVDs, and Durock embarked on a tour of fan conventions to promote the new releases.

 A DVD collection titled Swamp Thing: Eight Favorite Episodes was released by Mill Creek Entertainment (under license by Shout!
 Factory) containing eight selected episodes on 14 July 2009.
 Shout!
 Factory released Swamp Thing: The Series, Volume 3 on 22 June 2010, containing the last episodes of the series, exclusively from the Shout!
 Factory website.

-Another single disc DVD compilation titled Swamp Thing: The Legend Continues was released on September 28, 2010 by Shout!
+Another single disc DVD compilation titled Swamp Thing: The Legend Continues was released on September 28, 2010, by Shout!
 Factory, containing seven selected episodes.
-Episodes in this DVD were: "Night Of The Dying", "Love Lost", "Mist Demeanor", "A Nightmare On Jackson Street", "Better Angels", "Children Of The Fool", and "A Jury Of His Fears".
+Episodes in this DVD were: "Night of the Dying", "Love Lost", "Mist Demeanor", "A Nightmare on Jackson Street", "Better Angels", "Children of the Fool", and "A Jury of His Fears".